 v16.15.0

-If instead of a version number it tells you that it does not recognize the command, you need to install Node.js.
+If instead of a version number it says it doesn’t recognize the command, it means you need to install Node.js.

 Update NPM